8

 Treme Neighbourhood Tour

 Discover the history of the oldest African American neighborhood in the United States on this tour of the Treme neighborhood in New Orleans.
-You'll stroll through tree-lined streets where Jazz was born and see the famous Louis Armstrong Park and...
+Stroll through tree-lined streets where Jazz was born, and see the famous Louis Armstrong Park and Congo...

 • 2 hours

 Discover the history of the oldest African American neighborhood in the United States on this tour of the Treme neighborhood in New Orleans.
-You'll stroll through tree-lined streets where Jazz was born and see the famous Louis Armstrong Park and Congo Square.
+Stroll through tree-lined streets where Jazz was born, and see the famous Louis Armstrong Park and Congo Square.

 Treme Neighbourhood Tour

-At the scheduled time, we'll meet on 718 N Rampart St to begin our guided tour of Treme, also known as New Orleans' African American neighborhood.
+At the scheduled time, we'll meet at 718 N Rampart St to begin our guided tour of Treme, known as New Orleans' African American neighborhood.

-We will visit significant historical sites such as St. Augustine's Church, the first black Catholic church in the United States.
-We will learn about the impact of the Civil War on this neighborhood and the history of the Ku Klux Klan in the area.
+The tour includes visits to important sites such as St. Augustine's Church, the first black Catholic church in the United States.
+We will discuss how freedom in this neighborhood was impacted post-Civil War and cover the history of the Ku Klux Klan and its persecutions in the district.

-We will walk through picturesque streets featuring characteristic architecture and "Creole" houses.
-Additionally, we will explore the history of jazz, tracing its origins to the Treme district.
+As we walk through the picturesque streets, we will observe the characteristic Creole houses and learn about the history of jazz, including its origins in the Treme district.

-The tour lasts approximately 2 hours, concluding in Louis Armstrong Park as we reflect on the origins of New Orleans and its Afro-American culture.
+After approximately 2 hours, the tour will conclude in Louis Armstrong Park, having gained insight into the origins of New Orleans and its Afro-American culture.

 Prices